 Yes.
 One instructor can train a family group together.
 We recommend that the adults take a lesson first then a subsequent lesson can be arranged for the family group.

 The lesson can often still go ahead if the weather is poor (we often train between light rain showers etc).
 Obviously if there is any danger due to the weather i.e. icy surfaces, the lesson will be cancelled.
-In the case of bad weather on the day of your lesson, your instructor will contact you if the lesson should proceed or not.
+In the case of bad weather on the day of your lesson, your instructor will contact you to decide if the lesson should proceed or not.
 If the lesson doesn’t proceed, you can then rebook or request a full refund .
 If you aren’t able to get in touch with your instructor and are concerned about the weather conditions please call our office on 020 7231 6005 or call our mobile on the weekends 07014 297 292.

-Please do give us the earliest possible notice if you have to cancel so we can rearrange your lesson.
-If you cancel your subsidised lesson with less than 24 hours notice or do not show up for your lesson we will unfortunately have to charge your local authority for the full cost of your lesson.
+If you cancel your subsidised lesson the day before your lesson or do not show up for your lesson we will unfortunately have to charge your local authority for the full cost of your lesson.
 You may lose your right to receive further subsidised lessons.